 Your next important tool is your professor.
 No matter how much you think he is stoic or unapproachable, do it anyway.
 Your professor may be more approachable than you think once you get to know him or her.

 They give you their office hours at the top of the syllabus, use those hours to your advantage.
 Your professor is looking forward to meeting with you to help you become the best student you can be.

 Discuss with them your topic and ask for pointers.
 See if they think it is a good subject to cover.
 They may have some suggestions and steer you in the right direction.

-Sometimes your topic is chosen by the professor, this is usually in 1st year classes.
-If this is the case utilize your study group to bounce off idea of the material that is given in class.
+Sometimes your topic is chosen by the professor, this is usually in 1st-year classes.
+If this is the case utilize your study group to bounce off the idea of the material that is given in class.
 Ask your peers what do they see in the reading.
-Be mindful that there are not wrong answers.
-The reason for English study groups is to be able to accept critical thinking, and become a better writer.
+Be mindful that there are no wrong answers.
+The reason for English study groups is to be able to accept critical thinking and become a better writer.